ori229/Translation-Utils/README.md

 # Installation

-Download code from here (https://github.com/ori229/Translation-Utils/archive/refs/heads/master.zip)
+Download the code from here (https://github.com/ori229/Translation-Utils/archive/refs/heads/master.zip)

 Unzip to a folder under C:\

-Install Oracle 12 Client as explained here https://docs.bentley.com/LiveContent/web/Bentley%20i-model%20Composition%20Service%20for%20S3D%20Help-v2/en/GUID-AEFD08A2-1EEF-404E-93F9-C069FA46F33C.html or take Oracle.ManagedDataAccess.dll from the zip you have downloaded - (unzip and unblock the file), and update private.properties with the path accordinaly.
+Install Oracle 12 Client as explained here https://docs.bentley.com/LiveContent/web/Bentley%20i-model%20Composition%20Service%20for%20S3D%20Help-v2/en/GUID-AEFD08A2-1EEF-404E-93F9-C069FA46F33C.html or take Oracle.ManagedDataAccess.dll from the zip you have downloaded - (unzip and unblock the file), and update private.properties with the path accordingly.

 Verify you are connected to the VPN